MenkeTechnologies/zpwr/README.md

 - shell function that cds to any of parent directories with zsh completion with `zpwr cdup` or `r`
 - zpwrClearList function that run clear and ls and show stats for commands, files, aliases, functions etc
 - color-coded, grouped zpwrClearList zsh completion
-- search google from tmux mouse drag selection (tmux's copy-mode-vi) -- highlight text, query the net
+- search google from ztmux mouse drag selection (ztmux's copy-mode-vi) -- highlight text, query the net
-- open URLs and files from tmux mouse drag selection (tmux's copy-mode-vi) -- drag to launch
+- open URLs and files from ztmux mouse drag selection (ztmux's copy-mode-vi) -- drag to launch
 - zpwr subcommands count with `zpwr verbscount`
 - zpwr subcommands into fzf then execed with `zpwr verbs`
 - zpwr subcommands into fzf with `zpwr verbsedit` then onto command line